-- (1) The "Share-based awards" consist of RSRs.
-Mr. Dawson, Mr. Obara and Mr. Pereira received 55,389, 45,670 and 37,166 RSRs, respectively, on November 25, 2019.
-The fair value of the RSRs at the grant date is calculated using the closing price of the Corporation's common shares on the Toronto Stock Exchange (the "TSX") on November 22, 2019, being the date prior to the date of grant. - (2) The Black-Scholes option valuation model has been used to determine the fair value on the date of grant.
+- (1) The "Share-based awards" consist of RSRs and Restricted GRC Shares. - (2) The Black-Scholes option valuation model has been used to determine the fair value on the date of grant.
 The Black-Scholes option valuation is determined using the expected life of the stock option, expected volatility of the common share price, expected dividend yield and risk free interest rate.
 The Black-Scholes pricing model was used to estimate the fair value as it is the most accepted methodology.
-The inputs used by the Corporation in the Black-Scholes pricing model for options granted during the year ended November 30, 2019 were: a risk free interest rate of 1.38%; expected life of 2.88 years; and annualized volatility of 57.35%. - (3) Mr. Dawson does not receive any compensation for services as a director. - (4) Amounts stated reflect the annual salary received by Mr. Obara in his capacity as Chief Financial Officer.
-Mr. Obara did not receive any compensation for services as a former director. - (5) Represents amounts paid for unused vacation.
+The inputs used by the Corporation in the Black-Scholes pricing model for options granted to NEOs during the year ended November 30, 2020 were: a risk free interest rate of 0.29%; expected life of 2.87 years; and annualized volatility of 57.21%. - (3) Mr. Dawson does not receive any compensation for services as a director.
+Mr. Dawson retired as our Chief Executive officer effective April 1, 2021. - (4) Calculated based on the grant date deemed value of US\$0.08 per Restricted GRC Share (or CAD\$0.10532 per Restricted GRC Share based on a USD/CAD exchange rate of 1.3165 as at October 19, 2020, as posted by the Bank of Canada) (the "Restricted GRC Share Deemed Value") - (5) Amounts stated reflect the annual salary received by Mr. Obara in his capacity as Chief Financial Officer.
+Mr. Obara did not receive any compensation for services as a former director. - (6) Calculated based on the Restricted GRC Share Deemed Value.
+See "Gold Royalty Corp." - (7) Represents amounts paid for unused vacation. - (8) Mr. Still is retained according to a consulting agreement with AC Still Management Inc., a private company over which Mr. Still exercises control.
+Mr. Still was appointed as an officer of the Company on October 1, 2020.
+On April 1, 2021, Mr. Still was appointed Chief Executive Officer of the Corporation. - (9) Mr. Still received 50,000 RSRs on September 24, 2020.
+The fair value of the RSRs at the grant date is calculated using the closing price of the Corporation's common shares on the Toronto Stock Exchange (the "TSX") on September 23, 2020, being the date prior to the date of grant.